nikita-volkov/lawful-conversions/README.md

 # Patterns

-This library captures three patterns of bidirectional mapping.
-It provides lawful typeclasses organized in a simple layered hierarchy which each layer exibiting stricter laws.
+Lawful typeclasses capturing three main patterns of bidirectional mapping.
+The typeclasses form a layered hierarchy with ascending strictness of laws.

 ## 1. `IsSome`: Smart constructor pattern